justEstif/bot-o-mat-rv/doc/notes.md

 Be creative and have fun!
 Use this list or create your own features.

 - Allow users to create multiple robots at one time
-- Create a leaderboard for tasks completed by each Robot
+- [x] Create a leaderboard for tasks completed by each Robot
-- Create tasks specific for each robot type, this could work in conjunction with the leaderboard.
+- [x] Create tasks specific for each robot type, this could work in conjunction with the leaderboard.
 For e.g. robots that are assigned tasks that their type can’t perform won’t get “credit” for finishing the task.
+  - if a robot is assigned a task with out a robot type defined, it should be able to perform it
+  - else if the task has a robot type, the robot is only able to perform it if it is the same robot type
   - [x] add an optional robot_type to tasks, and if the robots are assigned the task the won't be able to finish it

-- Add persistance for tasks, bots and leaderboard stats
+- Add persistance for tasks, bots and leaderboard stats i'm using sqlite to persist the task, bots and leaderboard stats
   - [x] task
   - [x] bots
-  - [ ] leaderboard
+  - [x] leaderboard

+- Points of improvements

+- If a robot is deleted, so are all the tasks it has completed.
+  - It might be better to archive the robot, or just mark it as deleted.

+- General UI improvements could be made.

 ## Privacy Guidelines